VisualMeaning/development-texts/comments/deprecated/from_illustrator_to_SMP.md

+> [!WARNING]
+> This documentation is deprecated and does not reflect the current map upload process.
+Retaining for historical interest only.

 # Getting tiles and data from Illustrator to the SMP

 A basic guide on how to get tile and semantic labels exports from Adobe Illustrator processed and uploaded into the SMP.
 This is the upload process as of 2021-09-06.